lesflaneurs/lesflaneurs.github.io/_posts/2014-10-26-its-all-french-food-right.md

 As romantic as it is, for someone who doesn't speak much French (and is naturally shy), this is a bit daunting at first.
-It took me a week or so to gather the courage to go to one of the many outdoor markets and buy something, with my (at the time) mostly non-existant French.
+It took me a week or so to gather the courage to go to one of the many outdoor markets and buy something, with my (at the time) mostly non-existent French.
 The hard part comes when they weigh your purchases and tell you how much you need to pay instead of handing you a receipt.
 Up until recently, I was having a hard time catching the entire amount, and more than once I've handed a vendor way more money than I needed to because